Assisted Living

 Yes, public insurance like Medicare and Medicaid will cover home health care for eligible seniors.
 Some private insurance plans may pay for home health care services, depending on a senior’s policy.

-Hiring a nurse for home care is often done through a home care agency.
+Most families work through an agency to hire a home care nurse.
 Families also use agencies to hire nonmedical caregivers.
 However, some families may choose to hire an independent caregiver.

 Care options that may be less costly than home care include assisted living and memory care.
-However, the cost of senior care, including home care, depends on a senior’s location and level of care.
+However, the cost of senior care, including home care, depends on a senior’s location and care needs.

 SHARE THE ARTICLE